What are the aims of this leaflet?

 - Treatment for seizures: phenytoin and carbamazepine.

-- Blood pressure treatments: ACE inhibitors, beta-blockers and calcium channel blockers.
+- Blood pressure treatments: ACE inhibitors, beta-blockers and some calcium channel blockers.

 Can I have immunisation injections while on ciclosporin?

-You should avoid immunisations containing live weakened viruses such as yellow fever injections, polio drops, or chicken pox and shingles (herpes zoster) vaccines.
+You should avoid immunisations containing live weakened viruses such as yellow fever injections, polio drops, chickenpox (herpes varicella) and shingles (herpes zoster) vaccines.
 Most flu vaccines and Pneumovax are safe and recommended.
+Vaccines may be less effective whilst on ciclosporin.

 Where can I get more information about ciclosporin?